How to approach 26 January respectfully

 We encourage local government, organisations and community groups to approach 26 January respectfully.
-This includes recognising the honoured place and contributions of Aboriginal and Torres Strait Islander people in our nation’s history, being sensitive to the feelings of Aboriginal and Torres Strait Islander people who may see the day as one of mourning, and seeking opportunities to celebrate the survival, strength and resilience of Aboriginal and Torres Strait Islander peoples and cultures.
+This includes recognising the honoured place and contributions of Aboriginal and Torres Strait Islander people in our nation’s history, being considerate of Aboriginal and Torres Strait Islander people who may see the day as one of mourning, and seeking opportunities to celebrate the survival, strength and resilience of Aboriginal and Torres Strait Islander peoples and cultures.

 We also encourage the NSW community to engage respectfully in conversations around changing the date and the commemoration of Australia Day.

 The Australia Reconciliation Barometer measures the progress of reconciliation between Aboriginal and Torres Strait Islander people and non-Indigenous Australians.
 Read the 2020 main findings and report here.

 Read the Women’s Agenda Article If Australians are “all in this together”, changing the date of our national day should be a no-brainer

 Read our letter of Support for Changing the Date of Australia Day Celebrations in the Inner West Council area.

 Here are some simple ways to mark 26 January respectfully and acknowledge local Aboriginal and Torres Strait Islander communities: